Piunikhin-Salamon-Schwarz isomorphisms and spectral invariants for conormal bundle: Introduction and main results

 that are inverse to each other:

-\end{thrm} In order to obtain isomorphisms on homology level we consider homomorphisms on chain complexes defined by counting the intersection number of space of gradient trajectories of function $f$ and space of perturbed holomorphic disks with boundary on the zero section $o_M$ and the conormal bundle $\nu^*N$.
+\end{thrm} In order to obtain isomorphisms on homology level we consider homomorphisms on chain complexes defined by counting the intersection number of the space of gradient trajectories of function $f$ and the space of perturbed holomorphic discs with boundary on the zero section $o_M$ and the conormal bundle $\nu^*N$.
 5mm

 5mm